-Belgrave Survival Day is an annual event on January 26th (Australia Day) and presents an opportunity for people in the area to celebrate the survival of Australian Indigenous people, their culture and heritage.
+Belgrave Survival Day is an annual event that was held on January 26th (Invasion Day) and presents an opportunity for people in the area to celebrate the survival of Australian Indigenous people, their culture and heritage.
+After much reflection, consultation and conversation the BSD Committee and our partners we have the made the decision to change our event to Sunday March 12, 2023.

 Our heart felt thanks to Mullum Mullum Indigenous Gathering Place for their support.